jomrr/ansible-role-ca/README.md

     * Identity CA
     * Software CA

-You can even go further, just have a look on the `ca_init_names` list of dictionaries in the [defaults/main.yml](https://github.com/jam82/ansible-role-ca/blob/master/defaults/main.yml) file.
+You could go further, but you would have to add additional config files in `templates/etc/`.
+Just have a look on the `ca_init_names` list of dictionaries in the [defaults/main.yml](https://github.com/jam82/ansible-role-ca/blob/master/defaults/main.yml) file.

 The default is to set up a 3-tier CA like mentioned above.

 The role is mainly created for use with a Samba AD in personal environments.

-I know storing passwords on disk is not considered super safe, even with root only permissions.
+I know storing passwords on disk is not considered super safe, even with root-only permissions.
 This is just a convenient way to operate and automate it... if anyone gets root access to my systems, then sniffing my network traffic is the smaller problem.